Abracadabra-money/abracadabra-money-contracts/README.md

     src/tokens/MagicCurveLp.sol:MagicCurveLp
 ```

-Then create a deployement file with at least the contract address in it.
+Then create a deployment file with at least the contract address in it.

 And to interact: